ahmedelshaikh20/RequestMaster/README.md

 }
 ```

-*Note: In my case, I am using state and events so even if we didn't use runInUiThread the code will still work .
-Why ?
-Cause the background thread in that case doesn't interact with the UI directly it update the state and the state update UI.*
+*Note: In my case, I am using state and events so even if we didn't use runInUiThread the code will still work.
+Why?
+Cause the background thread in that case doesn't interact with the UI directly it updates the state and the state updates UI.*

 # UI Screens